 House in Hangleton and Knoll empty for 420 days

-Refurbishment works started in March 2018 and completion is expected in April 2018.
+Refurbishment works started in March 2018 and completion is now expected for June 2018.
 The refurbishment has had long lead in times through the design and scoping process.

 House in Hangleton and Knoll empty for 448 days